brendanhay/amazonka/amazonka-codepipeline/README.md

     You can work with jobs by calling:

-    -   AcknowledgeJob, which confirms whether a job worker has received the specified job,
+    -   < AcknowledgeJob>, which confirms whether a job worker has received the specified job,
-    -   GetJobDetails, which returns the details of a job,
+    -   < GetJobDetails>, which returns the details of a job,
-    -   PollForJobs, which determines whether there are any jobs to act upon,
+    -   < PollForJobs>, which determines whether there are any jobs to act upon,
-    -   PutJobFailureResult, which provides details of a job failure, and
+    -   < PutJobFailureResult>, which provides details of a job failure, and
-    -   PutJobSuccessResult, which provides details of a job success.
+    -   < PutJobSuccessResult>, which provides details of a job success.
 -   Third party jobs, which are instances of an action created by a partner action and integrated into AWS CodePipeline.
 Partner actions are created by members of the AWS Partner Network.

     You can work with third party jobs by calling:

-    -   AcknowledgeThirdPartyJob, which confirms whether a job worker has received the specified job,
+    -   < AcknowledgeThirdPartyJob>, which confirms whether a job worker has received the specified job,
-    -   GetThirdPartyJobDetails, which requests the details of a job for a partner action,
+    -   < GetThirdPartyJobDetails>, which requests the details of a job for a partner action,
-    -   PollForThirdPartyJobs, which determines whether there are any jobs to act upon,
+    -   < PollForThirdPartyJobs>, which determines whether there are any jobs to act upon,
-    -   PutThirdPartyJobFailureResult, which provides details of a job failure, and
+    -   < PutThirdPartyJobFailureResult>, which provides details of a job failure, and
-    -   PutThirdPartyJobSuccessResult, which provides details of a job success.
+    -   < PutThirdPartyJobSuccessResult>, which provides details of a job success.

 Documentation is available via [Hackage](http://hackage.haskell.org/package/amazonka-codepipeline) and the [AWS API Reference](http://docs.aws.amazon.com/codepipeline/latest/APIReference/Welcome.html).